 Building the Nest

-As a father (or dad-to-be) your protective instincts may kick in urging you to make your house and surroundings as safe as possible to protect your sweet little baby.
-So don’t be surprised if your honey-do list that you’ve been neglecting for months suddenly becomes your top priority.
+As a father-to-be, your protective instincts may kick in urging you to make your house and surroundings as safe as possible to protect your sweet little baby.
+So don’t be surprised if the honey-do list you’ve been neglecting for months suddenly becomes your top priority.
 In fact, it will likely grow as you become more aware of potential safety hazards that need to be repaired or upgrades that need to be made as part of Mom’s vision for the nursery.

 Remember—pregnant women should avoid painting the nursery and pass the brush to Dad instead.
-The paint fumes can have harmful effects on moms and the baby, so this is a great opportunity for Dad to help.
+The paint fumes can have harmful effects on moms and the baby, so this is a great opportunity for you to step in.

 The saying “Knowledge is power” is right on, especially for parents.
-Don’t wait until baby arrives to read up on tiny humans.
-Use your nesting period to learn all you can about your baby, his or her needs, sleeping patterns, safety information and more.
+Don’t wait until Baby arrives to read up on tiny humans.
+Use your nesting period to learn all you can about your baby, their potential needs, sleeping patterns, safety information and more.
 Wondering what to read or where to start?
 Try reading the same books Mom is reading, or ask other dads what books they read or recommend.
 Here are some popular and high-rated books for dads-to-be:

 - The Expectant Father: Facts, Tips and Advice for Dads to Be (available on Amazon here)